Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-4-Deploy-React-App/lesson-4-Deploy-React-App.md

 Hopefully, if everything goes according to plan, you reach a nice blue box surrounding the message ‘Netlify Build Complete’.
 If you reach this point, everything’s built and you’ll be able to go view your deployed project at your very own unique URL.

-## Step Five - Viewing the Deployed App
+## Step Five - View the Deployed App

 Back at the top of the screen, click the ‘`< Deploys`’ link to get back to the Deploys dashboard, and then take a look at the nice green URL under your project name.